 Step 5: Don't forget the "don'ts."
 Don’t put leggings or other tight pants on for overnight comfort.
 Don’t add zippered hoodies or newborn hats.
 Don't put on anything else that could slip over your baby’s face.

 As with everything with newborns, keep reevaluating as they grow.
 It’ll be a matter of weeks until they need a bigger size swaddle or grow too big for one altogether.
 Or you may find that a certain swaddle works better to get them in and out of the crib for overnight diaper changes.
-Keep experimenting and remember that better sleep for both of you is around the corner.
+Keep experimenting and remember better sleep for both of you is around the corner.